akash-gupta04/HexApp-next3-deploy/README.md

 - Interactive map with hexagon selection.
 - Toggle between light and satellite map styles.
 - Display of selected hexagons in an editable text area.
-- Calculation of approximate area covered by selected hexagons.
+- Calculate the approximate area covered by selected hexagons.
 - Responsive layout with smooth scrolling.
 - Scroll-to-top button for user convenience.